KusionStack/kusionstack.io/docs/karpor/3-user-guide/3-insight/5-topology.md

 ## Topology

 In this section, we will explore the topology feature in Karpor.
-The topology view will help you more intuitively understand the relation and dependencies among various resources in your cluster.
-We will detail how to use the topology view.
+The topology view will help you more intuitively understand the relationships and dependencies among various resources in your cluster.
+Here's how to use the topology view.

 1. Follow the guidance on [Inspecting Any Resource Group and Resource](#inspecting-any-resource-group-and-resource) to navigate to the insights page of a particular resource group/resource.
 2. At the bottom of the page, you can see the resource topology map.